tiendu/tiendu.github.io/_posts/2025-05-18-being-average-eng.md

 If I show up.
 If I go deep instead of wide.
-If I choose repetition over spectacle.
+If I choose refinement over constant reinvention.
 If I build something slowly and keep building it —

 And if that life looks ordinary from the outside —

 Maybe that is not mediocrity.

-Maybe that is just how depth looks before it is recognized.
+Maybe that is mastery before recognition.

 And maybe that is enough.